-The first step is to either get on the phone or log on to the website of the sports governing body, the Motor Sport Association (the MSA) and get hold of the ARDS (Associationof Racing Driver Schools) ‘Go Racing’ pack.
+The first step is to either get on the phone or log on to the website of the sports governing body, the Motor Sport Association (the MSA) and get hold of the ARDS (Association of Racing Driver Schools) ‘Go Racing’ pack.

 What eventually arrives on your doormat is a comprehensive guide to obtaining your National B race licence.
 The starter pack includes a DVD which sets out the principles of car control, race etiquette and what all the various marshalling flags mean, pay particular attention to this because this will be covered in the written test.
 Usefully though, there are some ARDS notes which emphasise the main points of track craft as outlined in the video, so you can use these to revise.

 Secondly, there’s the MSA’s Competitors’ Yearbook in CD format, otherwise known as the Blue Book – which goes into great detail about the various regulations of the many different motorsport disciplines.
 Lastly, there’s the all important ‘Application for Novice Competition Licence’ form – on the back of which there’s a section for your doctor to fill out during your medical examination.Get your Go Racing pack here

 Your own GP can facilitate the medical for you as a private patient, or you can choose to have the medical done privately, either option is to be paid for.
 To go racing you must pass a medical examination.

 Remember to bring along your ‘Application for Novice Competition Licence’ form (complete with the medical section filled out) because the examiner has to both sign and stamp it upon your successful completion of the test.
 Incidentally, if you don’t get a medical, forget the form or you fail the test you cannot go racing.
 Your day will start with a detailed briefing, this outlines the do’s and don’ts of racing, safety procedures and a detailed explanation of the racing line.

-racing line.
-Incidentally, it’s worth completing a detailed racing course prior to your ARDS day because if you spin during the 20 minute ARDS driving test you could fail, similarly if you manage to get a certain number of questions in the written test wrong then you won’t be collecting a licence from MSA, either.
+Incidentally, it’s worth completing a detailed racing course prior to your ARDS day because if you spin during the 20 minute ARDS driving test you could fail, similarly if you manage to get a certain number of questions in the written test wrong then you won’t be collecting a licence from MSA either.
 Before you commence your practical driving session, it’s time to watch the MSA’s Go Racing video – it might be the umpteenth time you’ve seen it but it acts as useful revision for later.
 Video over, you are then allocated an instructor who will ride with you during your assessment laps.

-Having past your ARDS test the last bit of your ‘Application for Novice Competition Licence’ is to ensure the form has been stamped and signed.
+Having past your ARDS test, the last bit of your ‘Application for Novice Competition Licence’ is to ensure the form has been stamped and signed.
 Send your medical certificate, stamped ARDS certificate and appropriate fee to the MSA.
 A few weeks later, a package should arrive with your credit card style licence, and the latest copy of the MSA’s Blue Book.
 Now you can boast that you’re officially a racing driver.

-Castle Combe Racing Club Ltd recommend you try before you buy as comfort & fit is really important.
+Castle Combe Racing Club Ltd recommend you try before you buy as comfort and fit is really important.
 Merlin Motorsport based at Castle Combe Circuit offer competitors a great service and discount to registered Championship Members.Visit the Merlin Motorsport website

 Obviously your budget is important, work out how much you want to spend on the car and remember that you will also need to have the budget to actually attend the races so don’t blow it all on the car in the first place.